Home of Russian state telco boss raided in fraud probe

 MOSCOW (Reuters) - Russian investigators searched the home of the head of a state telecoms firm on Tuesday, in a fraud case that underlines an intensifying battle for money and influence six months into Vladimir Putin’s presidency.

-Rostelecom spokeswoman Kira Kiryukhina said she was unable to comment on the searches.
-Malofeyev’s fund, Marshall Capital, could not be reached by phone and its web site was not working.
+Rostelecom spokeswoman Kira Kiryukhina said she had no information about the searches.
+Malofeyev’s fund, Marshall Capital, could not be reached for comment and its web site was out of service.

+Official investigations into leading Russian companies can quickly unsettle investors concerned by the country’s weak property rights and political control over law enforcement and the courts.

 Analysts said Tuesday’s raids could herald a management shake-up at the $12 billion phone company, Russia’s former fixed-line monopoly over which well-connected officials have long vied for influence.